Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGIS.WinUI.Viewer/Samples/Security/OAuth/readme.md

 ## How it works

-1. Set the `AuthenticationManager`'s `ChallengeHandler`.
-2. Create a `ServerInfo` specifying the portal URL, client ID, and redirect URL.
+1. Create a `OAuthUserConfiguration` specifying the portal URL, app id, and redirect URL.
-3. Register the server with the authentication manager.
+2. Set the `AuthenticationManager`'s `OAuthUserConfigurations` with the new `OAuthUserConfiguration`.
+3. Set the `AuthenticationManager`'s `OAuthAuthorizeHandler` to an instance of a class which implements `IOAuthAuthorizationHandler`.
 4. Load a map with premium content requiring authentication to automatically invoke the authentication handler.

 ## Relevant API

 * AuthenticationManager
+* OAuthTokenCredential
-* OAuthConfiguration
+* OAuthUserConfiguration
 * PortalItem
-* ServerInfo

 ## Additional information